- Online Security

 Sign up for an instant 5GB of free storage, or opt for one of their paid business or personal plans.
 They have varying levels of storage space and users per account.

-Read our in-depth review on Sync.com for more information!
+Check out our complete Sync.com review for more information!

 Next to top our list is pCloud.
 A relative newcomer, pCloud’s quickly proved themselves a strong solution for personal and business users.